waldur/waldur-docs/docs/admin-guide/providers/custom-scripts.md

 print(UUID)
 ```

-If you want to save additional metadata, then last line of output should consist of 2 strings:
+If you want to save additional metadata, then last line of output should consist of 2 space separated strings:

 - ID of the created resource that will be saved as backend_id;
 - Base64 encoded metadata object.